Grover's Algorithm — Over-iteration Kills Search Success

 Lov Grover's 1996 algorithm provides a quadratic speedup for unstructured database search.
 While exponential speedups (Shor) require deep algebraic structure in the problem, Grover achieves quadratic speedup for any black-box search problem — making it broadly applicable.

-The quadratic speedup is optimal — no quantum algorithm can search N items in fewer than O(√N) oracle queries (proven by Bennett et al. 1997).
+The quadratic speedup is optimal — no quantum algorithm can search N items in fewer than O(√N) oracle queries (proved by Bennett et al. 1997).
 Grover's is therefore the best possible quantum search algorithm.

 The Algorithm